 - Value: ethical sourcing, cost of tracking, customer trust

 10. Claims management.
 Insurance claims processes can be complex and lengthy, involving multiple parties to assess damage, process, and settle a claim.
 A poor claims experience is a common driver for customer attrition and a significant source of expense for the insurer.

 With blockchain, insurers can create a network where the parties involved in assessing, processing, and adjudicating a claim can have a single source of truth for information.
 And, they can use smart contracts to automate payout when predefined conditions are met.
 Imagine having your claim processed ten times faster.
 That’s the potential.

 - Value: faster service, lower cost of claims processing

 11. Credentialing and degree completion.
-Blockchain makes it easier to transfer schools or study abroad with a Universal Learner Record by connecting a network for universities and colleges to save student transcripts in a unified ledger and ensure degree completion.
+Blockchain makes it easier to transfer schools or study abroad with a Universal Learner Record.
+Imagine a connected network for universities and colleges to save student transcripts in a unified ledger to help ensure degree completion.

 - Data: educational institutions

 - Value: faster paperwork transfers, smoother degree accreditations